 We have two telescopes (one at the Main Library and one at the MacKay Branch) that patrons can check out just like a book or DVD.
 They are small but powerful – easy to take home with a built-in carry handle, but strong enough to provide views of craters on the moon or the rings of Saturn.
 You can reserve the telescopes through our catalog, and then check it out for one week.
 Patrons must be 18 or older to check one out, and a picture ID is also required.
 The telescopes each come with an operation manual, a starguide, and a headlamp.
 Telescopes cannot be renewed.

 Get a better understanding of your home’s electricity use.
-The Main Library has four kill-a-watt devices, which your appliances can be plugged into to monitor electric kilowatt consumption.
+The Main Library has multiple kill-a-watt devices, which your appliances can be plugged into to monitor electric kilowatt consumption.
 You will also learn how to reduce energy costs by identifying the real energy abusers.

 Our Friends group provides passes to 20+ local museums, parks, and activities.
 Chelmsford residents and members of the Friends can reserve passes in advance; non-members can use passes if they’re available the day you’d like it.